-You can contact the NSPCC Helpline by calling 0808 800 5000 or email help@nspcc.org.uk (we have posters up in school about this)
+You can contact the NSPCC Helpline by calling 0808 800 5000 or email help@nspcc.org.uk

 Risk management and safety planning

 The DSL, with support from deputy DSL, will take the lead role in managing any proposed risk by the alleged perpetrator(s) and will provide support at the same time, it is not our intention to villainise children, but it is everyone's responsibility to uphold the Behaviour Policy and standards within the school to maintain a safe environment.
 Such assessments or plans will be robust but sensitive to the individual needs of the children to ensure any identified risk is managed as effectively as possible whilst also supporting them to continue accessing a satisfactory level of education.